 Turn right here, briefly joining the Mid Wilts Way, beside, or on top of, a low earthwork, with the whale-like shape of Knap Hill now on your right.
 After around 150m, veer left towards a metal kissing gate, with the car parking area at Knap Hill in your line of sight.
 Follow the well-beaten path through two more metal kissing gates to arrive at a final metal gate onto the Lockeridge to Alton Barnes road.
 The car parking area is on the other side of the road.
 You leave the Mid Wilts Way here.

-Do not go through the gate to cross the road, but instead turn half left and follow the path (a bridleway) along the fence beside Knap Cottages and up the right-hand side of two fields, ascending steadily to pass through the tree-shaded remains of the Wansdyke at the top.
-Stay on the byway as it gradually descends – from here the view north-west includes Silbury Hill – to join a tarmac road after approx. 1mile (1.6 km), some 300m before passing Manor Farm and arriving at the main road through the village of East Kennett.
+Do not go through the gate to cross the road, but instead bear slightly left and follow the path (a bridleway) along the hedge/fence beside Knap Cottages and up the right-hand side of three fields, ascending steadily to pass through the tree-shaded remains of the Wansdyke at the top.
+Stay on the byway (from which there are some fine views, including of Silbury Hill to the north-west) as it gradually descends.
+At the bottom, turn right onto a wide track, with Manor Farm to the left, and after 30m or so, arrive at a tarmac road.
+This is the main road through the village of East Kennett.

-Turn left here, and at a junction soon afterwards, turn right.
-Soon after, when the road bends sharp right, continue ahead on a byway.
+Turn left here, and at a junction soon afterwards, signed West Overton, turn right.
+When the road shortly bends sharp right, continue ahead on a byway.
 Cross the River Kennet, then kink left and right, staying on the byway as it climbs up to Overton Hill and the A4.

 Distance: 6.5 miles (10.4 km) Maps: OS Explorer 130, OS Landranger 184